 The Aspen campground is one of the most popular national forest campgrounds in Arizona and for good reason.
 It is located less than a half mile south of Woods Canyon Lake on the Mogollon Rim.
-This large campground offers 148 campsites with lots of space and quick access to lots of fun activities.
+This campground is one of seven in the Rim Lakes Recreation Area. offering 148 campsites with lots of space and quick access to lots of fun activities.

 The campground is located in Apache-Sitgreaves National Forest, which is actually about 35 miles outside of Payson off of highway 260 in East Central Arizona.
 It typically takes between 2 – 2.5 hours to get to the campground from Phoenix.
 Access to the campground is very easy for all vehicles and RVs on paved roads all the way to each campsite.